ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 According to Lewis, "The primary purpose of the skip-level meeting within an organization is to determine the organization's effectiveness -- by getting an honest assessment from employees at all levels."
 These meetings are crucial for day-to-day operations and allow the upper manager to remove the most significant challenge impacting performance.

 Skip-level meetings allow senior managers to talk to employees freely without fear of retribution.
-Senior leaders can speak directly to their employees instead of through messengers.
-It will enable them to see whether their direct reports are truthful or hiding issues.
-The 1 on 1 format allows for collaboration of the senior manager with the individual contributor and should allow both the manager and the employee to feel comfortable and have an open and honest conversation.
+Senior leaders can speak directly to their employees instead of through messengers, enabling them to see whether their direct reports are truthful or hiding issues.
+The one-on-one format allows for collaboration between the senior manager and the individual contributor.
+It should enable the manager and the employee to feel comfortable and have an open and honest conversation.

 The bedrock of skip-level meetings is that employees can speak freely without fear of retribution.
 If employees fear retaliation, they will not be as open, undermining the whole point of skip-level meetings and the insight they provide.
 This is especially important if the senior leader hopes to learn about mid-level managers' performance and effectiveness from their direct reports.

-Assure your employees before you start the process that they will be anonymous.
-Put them at ease so they won't face a backlash if they speak their mind.
-You can only get the full benefits of skip level meetings when this occurs.
+Before you start the process, assure your employees that they will be anonymous.
+Put them at ease so they won't face a backlash if they speak their minds.
+You can only get the full benefits of skip-level meetings when this occurs.

 According to Lewis, "Conducting skip-level meetings requires considerable advanced planning.
-Since skip-level meetings are effective because they provide upper-level managers with information normally not available to them, planning is especially important -- and those executives planning a meeting need to establish a specific purpose."
+Since skip-level meetings are effective because they provide upper-level managers with information normally unavailable, planning is essential—and those executives planning a meeting need to establish a specific purpose."

 Think about the purpose of the skip-level meetings.
 Is it to determine managerial effectiveness, organizational alignment, organizational issues, etc.?
 It can't be all the above, so please make sure that you keep some specific questions on the area you are focusing on, but be able to adjust if the team member has something specific that they think is necessary.